cfosund/fabricps-pbip/README.md

 # Requirements

-The FabricPS-PBIP module has a dependency to Az.Accounts module.
+The FabricPS-PBIP module has a dependency to Az.Accounts module for authentication into Fabric.

-Run the following command before importing FabricPS-PBIP:
+Run the following command before importing FabricPS-PBIP to ensure the "Az.Accounts" is installed in your machine:

 ```powershell
 Install-Module Az.Accounts